 Because muskrats are omnivores, they help control the populations of the plants and animals they eat, according to the Missouri Department of Conservation.
 They are an important part of the food web because they are hunted by many other animals, including minks, raccoons and coyotes.

 Muskrats build tunnels and canals into their underground dens, and their handiwork often also becomes a habitat for other animals living nearby.
-In addition, turtles, snakes and even ducks often rest on the platforms they build in the water, according to the University of Illinois Extension.
+In addition, turtles, snakes and even ducks often rest on the platforms they build in the water, according to Wildlife Illinois.